Strongly dominant weight polytopes are cubes: Introduction

-In this paper, we show that $P^\lambda$ is the intersection of two closed simplicial cones (see Proposition \ref{cor-polytope}), and prove that if $\lambda$ is strongly dominant, the face structure of the polytope $P^\lambda$ has a simple description: $P^\lambda$ is combinatorially equivalent to a hypercube (see Theorem \ref{cube}).
-Therefore, the combinatorial type of $P^\lambda$ only depends on the rank $r$ of $\Phi$.
-Its $2^r$ vertices are canonically in a one-to-one correspondence to the subsets of the simple (co)roots.
-Furthermore, each vertex of $P^\lambda$ can be computed explicitly from the Cartan matrix of $\Phi$ (see Corollary \ref{vertices}).
+In combinatorics of convex polytopes, it is crucial to determine the face structure (or combinatorial type) of a polytope.
+However, it is usually difficult to do it.
+For example, very little is known about the face structure of a $d$-polytope for $d \geq 3$ \cite[p.\ 38--39]{grunbaum03}.
+In this paper, we prove that if $\lambda$ is strongly dominant, the face structure of $P^\lambda$ is equivalent to that of the $r$-dimensional cube (Theorem \ref{cube}).
+Topologically, this is equivalent to the existence of a (piecewise linear) homeomorphism between $P^\lambda$ and the cube, which restricts to homeomorphisms between their facets (and hence all the faces), see \cite[Section 2.2]{zbMATH00722614}.
+In particular, the face structure of $P^\lambda$ when $\lambda\in C_+$ only depends on the rank $r$ of $\Phi$.
+Its $2^r$ vertices are in canonical one-to-one correspondence with subsets of $\Delta$.
+Furthermore, each vertex of $P^\lambda$ can be computed explicitly from the Cartan matrix of $\Phi$ (see Corollary \ref{cor-vertices}).
+We generalize these results to a bigger family of polytopes with almost identical proofs (Theorem \ref{thm-gen}).

+After submitting the first preprint version of this work, Marc Besson communicated to us the existence of \cite{besson2021vertices}.
+In their paper, a description of the vertices of $P^\lambda$, when $\lambda$ is dominant and integral, was given, which is similar to Remark \ref{rem-wall}.
+Their work focuses on the extremal rays of the Kostka cone $\mathscr{K}:= \{(\lambda, \mu) \mid \lambda, \mu \text{ dominant, } \mu \in P^\lambda\}$ and the vertices of its slices, these slices are the $P^\lambda$'s (they call them intersection polytopes).
+See also Theorem 1.2 in \cite{boysal2024kostants}.
+It is important to emphasize that the results in the present paper do not follow from the enumeration of the vertices nor the $f$-vector of $P^{\lambda}$ (see Remark \ref{non-cube}).

+We want to conclude this introduction with a question.
+As we will see in Remark \ref{rem-wall}, if $\lambda$ lies on some walls of $C_+$, the structure of the polytope $P^\lambda$ is more complicated and interesting.
+See Figure \ref{fig:A3pointswall} for examples.